ZecHub/zechub/Ledger.md

 * Navigate to the ShapeShift Platform to verify your account then, create or connect a wallet.
 Confirm the details of the trade on the popup modal Boom!
 * You've traded your asset to USDC

+  **Connecting Ledger to Shapeshift Individuals can swiftly connect their Ledger hardware wallet to app.shapeshift.com via WalletConnect.**

+   1. Visit the Shapeshift website “app.shapeshift.com” and click "Connect Wallet".
+   2. Then, click on WalletConnect from the wallet drop down list; click the Desktop tap to select Ledger.
+   3. Select "Open Ledger Live".
+Ledger Live should already be installed on your computer before attempting to connect.
+   4. You’ll receive a prompt on the Ledger Live app that ShapeShift DAO is trying to connect.
+Click "Accept".
+Boom!
+And, that’s it.